 If you have affiliate links or a sponsored post, then you must include this disclosure.
-Rather than be go into this in great detail here, I recommend you read more about the disclosures you must have on your blog.
+Rather than go into this in great detail here, I recommend you read more about the disclosures you must have on your blog.

 It is important to include links to both internal and external content.
 By linking to other related posts, you signal to Google how the articles relate to one another.
-By linking to external sites, you signal Google and your readers that the link you are showing is good and should be trusted.
+By linking to external sites, you signal Google and your readers that the link you show is good and should be trusted.

 That is why linking is important and should be done so thoughtfully.
-When you give someone a link, you give them “Google Juice” telling Google to consider this a link that should be trusted.
+When you give someone a link, you give them “Google Juice,” telling Google to consider this a link that should be trusted.
 That, in turn, can help them get better rankings.

-The thing is though; Google does not want people paying for links.
-That is a big no-no. No one can buy their way up in ranks, or everyone would do it meaning only those with deep pockets will get onto page one.
+The thing is, though, Google does not want people paying for links.
+That is a big no-no. No one can buy their way up in ranks, or everyone would do it, meaning only those with deep pockets will get onto page one.
 Google wants good content to rank, so it wants to ensure that people don’t pay to play.

 That does not mean you can’t get paid for your links.
 Not at all!
-But, when you get paid to place any link where money exchanges hands, such as a sponsored post or affiliate link, you must ensure that the link includes the no-follow code.
+But, when you get paid to place any link where money exchanges hands, such as a sponsored post or affiliate link, you must ensure that the link includes the sponsored code.
 That tells Google that you are linking to this site, but you do not want it taken into consideration for ranking.
 Google ignores the link.

-While it should really go without saying, you can’t use someone else’s content in any way on your website.
+While it should go without saying, you can’t use someone else’s content in any way on your website.
 That is plagiarism.
 Even if you are using it to add value to your post, you should not do it.

-You can, however, include a small quoted excerpt to someone’s site, and add a link to the full article on your own.
-Doing this gives the reader insight as to what the other party has said about the topic, without copying and pasting the entire article.
+You can, however, include a small quoted excerpt to someone’s site and add a link to the full article on your own.
+Doing this gives the reader insight as to what the other party has said about the topic without copying and pasting the entire article.

 Keeping your blog legal is up to you.
 Don’t let it discourage you from blogging, but rather, encourage you to do things the right way.

-*Note that I am not an attorney and is this information in no way, to be construed as legal advice.
+*Note that I am not an attorney, and is this information in no way to be construed as legal advice.
 You should consult a licensed attorney for specific questions and concerns.